 This glazed ham is so easy, there's no need to wait for a special holiday to make it.
 Serve it with roasted sweet potatoes and braised kale for a warm fall meal or with cornbread and vinaigrette-dressed greens for a bright spring dish.

 *We use an uncut, cooked ham for this recipe; it tends to be more moist than a spiral ham.
 A spiral ham can be substituted, but try to get one that is not pre-glazed with sugar and seasoning or it will affect the final flavor of the dish.

-Preheat the oven to 350 degrees.
-For the glaze, combine the dry ingredients and break up any lumps with your fingers.
+Preheat oven to 350 degrees.
+Score ham with a long, thin knife into a 1-inch wide diamond pattern.
+Place ham in a roasting pan, cover with foil and bake for 1 hour.
+Meanwhile, make a glaze by combining the maple sugar and Garam Masala, breaking up any lumps in the sugar with your fingers.
 Add enough orange juice to make the mixture spreadable.
-Score the ham with a long, thin knife into a 1-inch wide diamond pattern.
-Put the ham in a roasting pan and bake for 1 hour.
-After 1 hour, remove the ham from the oven and cover the top and sides, as evenly as possible, with the glaze.
+After 1 hour, remove ham from the oven and use a spatula to cover the top and sides of the ham, as evenly as possible, with the glaze.
 Press cloves into the points of the diamonds.
-Put the ham back in the oven and continue baking for another 1 hour and 15 min., brushing with glaze and juices from the roasting pan every 15 min.
-Cover the ham with foil if it starts to get too dark.
-Remove from oven and set aside on a cutting board to cool for 10 to 15 min.
+Place ham back in the oven, uncovered, and continue baking for another 1 hour and 15 min., brushing with glaze and juices from the roasting pan every 15 min.
+Cover ham with foil if it starts to get too dark.
+Remove from oven and set aside on a cutting board to rest for 10 to 15 min.
 Carve the ham, arrange on a platter and serve.